formkit/docs-content/inputs/repeater.md

 <ProInstallSnippet></ProInstallSnippet>

 ## Base example
-The `repeater` input is used for repeating groups of inputs.
-Any number of FormKit inputs can be used within a repeater, and repeaters themselves can be infinitely nested.
+The `repeater` input is for repeating groups of inputs.
+You can use any number of FormKit inputs within a repeater, and repeaters themselves can be infinitely nested.

-The repeater input by default has the ability to shift, add, and remove items:
+By default, the repeater input has the ability to shift, add, and remove items:

 <example
 name="Repeater"